-Master-of-dance Michael Parmenter will provide instruction to enable you to safely navigate the rooftop floor with confidence and freedom.
+Master-of-dance Michael Parmenter will provide instruction to enable you to safely navigate the floor with confidence and freedom.

 With the support of a thrilling live band, the evening will consist of simple and clearly led circle, contra- and partner dances from various traditions, enabling you to rediscover the joy and rich conviviality to be experienced when we dance together.

 The New Moon Folk Ball is presented in association with The thrum of the tide, an exhibition at Te Uru taking place from Sat 20 February to Sun 23 May and delving into the story of Te Ana Ru cave, known as 'the ballroom cave'.

-Prior to the New Moon Folk Ball, at 4.30pm, contemporary dance stalwarts Michael Parmenter and Claire O’Neil will perform four of the most popular partner dances of the 19th century.
+Following the New Moon Folk Ball, on Saturday 10th April at 4.30pm, contemporary dance stalwarts Michael Parmenter and Claire O’Neil will perform four of the most popular partner dances of the 19th century with a special performance in the exhibition.

 Image: Dylan Horrocks (detail)